Macropodia rostrata: Distribution and ecology

 Macropodia rostrata is found along the coasts of Europe and western Africa, from 65° N in Norway to South Africa, including the Mediterranean Sea and parts of the Black Sea.
-Unlike giant Japanese Spider crabs, you will not find Macropodia Rostrata on the bottom of the ocean.
+Unlike giant Japanese Spider crabs, you will not find Macropodia rostrata on the bottom of the ocean.
 It occurs chiefly at depths of 0–50 m, although it can occasionally be found at up to 150 m.
 It is commonly found in muddy sand, and on kelp.
 Macropodia rostrata can apply algae to its body to camouflage itself.
 It is easily preyed upon as it is slow moving.
-When startled, spider crabs will waive their pincers over their heads, which is their main defense against predators such as gulls and shorebirds.
+When startled, spider crabs will wave their pincers over their heads, which is their main defense against predators such as gulls and shorebirds.
 Although not common, large fish and sharks will prey on spider crabs, but are often dissuaded due to their hard shells.

 Reproduction

-Although it cannot be genetically determined what dictates minimum and maximum post-puberty sizes of Macropodia Rostrata, scientists believe it is the result of varied ecological histories.
-Interestingly, it was expected that the males of the species Macropodia Rostrata would show modification of the gential papillae and the first intromittent organs coinciding with the molt of puberty, however it was observed that the size of carapace length and gential papillae did not correlate.
-For male Macropodia Rostrata, the largest pre-puberty carapace lengths are 18mm, while the mean is generally 16.4mm.
-Male macropodia Rostrata can reach a maximum post-puberty carapace length of 23mm.
+Although it cannot be genetically determined what dictates minimum and maximum post-puberty sizes of Macropodia rostrata, scientists believe it is the result of varied ecological histories.
+Interestingly, it was expected that the males of the species Macropodia rostrata would show modification of the genital papillae and the first intromittent organs coinciding with the molt of puberty, however it was observed that the size of carapace length and genital papillae did not correlate.
+For male Macropodia rostrata, the largest pre-puberty carapace lengths are 18mm, while the mean is generally 16.4mm.
+Male Macropodia rostrata can reach a maximum post-puberty carapace length of 23mm.
 Females of the same species are generally smaller, and reach a maximum post puberty carapace length of 20mm.
 The largest pre-puberty length a female can reach is about 14 mm, while the average length after puberty is 14.4mm.
 As macropodia mature sexually, several interesting physiological changes occur.
 In males sexual maturity is indicated by the swelling and color change of their sperm ducts.
 This is caused by the production of sperm that is enclosed within spermatophores and gives the ducts a white appearance.
 In females of the species, change in shape and diameter of ovaries indicates sexual maturity.
 For both males and females of the species, the “moult of puberty” is required to reproduce, as females do not ovulate before then and males do not produce sperm.
-Macropodia Rostrata can then copulate at any time after the “moult of puberty”.
+Macropodia rostrata can then copulate at any time after the “moult of puberty”.
 After copulation, sperm are stored in a spermathecae and the females can use this for several ovulations.
-Macropodia Rostrata produce eggs around the size of 0.6mm, and several factors influence how many they can produce.
-Macropodia Rostrata are continuous breeders, and do not have mating seasons.
+Macropodia rostrata produce eggs around the size of 0.6mm, and several factors influence how many they can produce.
+Macropodia rostrata are continuous breeders, and do not have mating seasons.